Aishatt/FAQ-website/README.md

 # Housing Agency website
-The refferal page was designed using bootstrap while the FAQa is designed with html css and javascript
+ FAQ multiple pages website is designed with html css and javascript